methsaraperera/wemos-blynk-schedule/README.md

 Code
 -----------------------------------------
-Download the code.ino file or copy the code in it
+Download the code.ino file or copy the code in it.  https://github.com/methsaramperera/wemos-blynk-schedule/blob/main/code.ino

 Make sure to change the AUTH_KEY, SSID and PASSWORD before uploading the code.